-- 38. Decide whether or not there are sufficient grounds for suspecting significant harm in which case a referral must be made to children's social care. - 39.
-Normally the school should try to discuss any concerns about a child's welfare with the family and where possible to seek their agreement before making a referral to children's social care.
-However, in accordance with DfE guidance, this should only be done when it will not place the child at increased risk or could impact a police investigation.
-The child's views should also be taken into account. - 40.
-If there are grounds to suspect a child is suffering, or is likely to suffer, significant harm they must contact the Multi Agency Safeguarding Hub (and make a clear statement of: - a. the known facts - b. any suspicions or allegations - c. whether or not there has been any contact with the child's family. - 41.
-If the DSL feels unsure about whether a referral is necessary, they can phone the MASH to discuss concerns. - 42.
-If there is not a risk of significant harm, then the DSL will either actively monitor the situation or consider the early help process. - 43.
-The DSL must confirm any referrals in writing to the MASH, within 24 hours, including the actions that have been taken.
-The written referral should be made using the MASH referral form which will provide children's social care with the supplementary information required about the child and family's circumstances. - 44.
+- 57. If the DSL feels unsure about whether a referral is necessary, they can phone the MASH/CRS to discuss concerns. - 58.
+If there is not a risk of significant harm, then the DSL will either actively monitor the situation or consider the early help process. - 59.
+The DSL must confirm any referrals in writing to the MASH/CRS, within 24 hours, including the actions that have been taken.
+The written referral should be made using the MASH/CRS referral form which will provide children's social care with the supplementary information required about the child and family's circumstances.
+The DSL will include all information they are aware of and not assume anyone reading the referral has already got access to contextual or other relevant information. - 60.
 If a child is in immediate danger and urgent protective action is required, the police should be called.
-The DSL should also notify children's social care of the occurrence and what action has been taken. - 45.
-Where there are doubts or reservations about involving the child's family, the DSL should clarify with children's social care or the police whether, the parents should be told about the referral and, if so, when and by whom.
-This is important in cases where the police may need to conduct a criminal investigation. - 46.
-When a pupil is in need of urgent medical attention and there is suspicion of abuse the DSL or headteacher should take the child to the accident and emergency unit at the nearest hospital, having first notified children's social care.
+The DSL should also notify children's social care of the occurrence and what action has been taken through contact with MASH/CRS or the social worker. - 61.
+Where the information refers to FGM, or immediate risk of, for example, forced marriage the DSL will ask the adult who took the disclosure to contact the police under the mandatory reporting duty, or follow other guidance relevant to individual information or context.
+Then record the information and decisions made. - 62.
+Where there are doubts or reservations about involving the child's family, the DSL should clarify with children's social care/CRS or the police whether, the parents should be told about the referral and, if so, when and by whom.
+This is important in cases where the police may need to conduct a criminal investigation.
+Any decisions taken, in particular, not to notify parent should be recorded who made decision and reasons decision is based on, with date and time of decision logged. - 63.
+When a pupil is in need of urgent medical attention and there is suspicion of abuse the DSL or headteacher should take the child to the accident and emergency unit at the nearest hospital, having first notified children's social care/CRS/Police.
 The DSL should seek advice about what action children's social care will take and about informing the parents, remembering that parents should normally be informed that a child requires urgent hospital attention.
+This decision and reasons for it should be recorded as described above. - 64.
+If the disclosure relates to extremism and falls under Prevent concerns, then the DSL will make a referral to Prevent.
+This referral process is as set out in the guidance for safeguarding policy published by SCC on Young Southampton and emailed to all schools Heads and DSLs.